nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Export the data file in the current computer with the `export` command.
+Install the app in the other computer and use the `import` command to import the data file that you previously exported.

 --------------------------------------------------------------------------------------------------------------------